Beyond Meritocracy

 The practical implication is straightforward: if you reject meritocratic reasoning in principle — if you hold that it is wrong to sort beings into categories of more and less deserving and to treat their needs as mattering accordingly — then you should stop using and harming other animals.
 This means going vegan: not consuming products made by or from animals, and not participating in practices that treat them as property.

 This makes speciesism an exceptionally effective training ground for the reasoning form itself.
 The ease with which otherwise thoughtful people generate justifications for animal use — justifications whose circularity they would immediately recognize if applied to humans — demonstrates how deeply the logic is embedded.
 But the depth is produced, not natural.
-Children respond empathically to animals on the basis of interaction — proximity, familiarity, the experience of a being whose needs are visible — and the conditioning that overrides this must be actively produced in each generation.[3]
-What it produces is the replacement of interaction-based responsiveness with a categorical distinction (human/animal) that permits the empathic response to be withheld.
-The mechanism is identical to what the companion essays document for race, class, and gender: rigid categorical sorting substituted for the flexible, interaction-based empathic pattern the species starts with.
+Children respond empathically to animals on the basis of interaction — proximity, familiarity, the experience of a being whose needs are visible — and the conditioning that overrides this must be actively produced in each generation.[5]
+The mechanism is the evaluative shift the companion essay on childhood traces through the family: the progressive replacement of interaction-based responsiveness with categorical sorting, where belonging is made conditional on the child's response to assessment.
+The same developmental process that teaches the child to suppress their own needs when expressing them becomes too costly teaches them to suppress their recognition of others' needs when caring becomes socially costly — and at the species boundary, where caring is coded as sentimental and childish, the cost is enforced earliest and most uniformly.
+What this produces is the replacement of interaction-based responsiveness with a categorical distinction (human/animal) that permits the empathic response to be withheld.
+The mechanism is the same one the companion essays document for race, class, and gender: rigid categorical sorting substituted for the flexible, interaction-based empathic pattern the species starts with.
+What is identical is the form of the operation, not its dynamics — in the human cases the sorted population can organize the counter-pressure that forces the sorting to switch form, and at the species boundary it cannot, which is why (as the closing section argues) the same operation runs deeper here than anywhere else.

 The converse is also true.
 Unlearning speciesism is practice in recovering the unconditioned perceptual mode — re-learning to respond to needs on the basis of interaction rather than categorical assignment, to see the animal in front of you rather than the category that permits you not to see.
 You learn to notice when differences are being cited to justify unequal treatment, to ask whether those differences are relevant to the question at hand, and to distinguish between what is and what is said to be by those who benefit from the arrangement.
 These are precisely the skills that anti-class organizing requires.

-Note, too, the connection that runs in the other direction: humans who are willing to engage in or shrug off genocide routinely make this easier for themselves by thinking of and referring to the victims as "rats," "cockroaches," "pests."
+The connection also runs in the other direction: humans who are willing to engage in or shrug off genocide routinely make this easier for themselves by thinking of and referring to the victims as "rats," "cockroaches," "pests."
 The dehumanization works because the conditioning has already trained the perceptual apparatus to withhold empathic response from beings assigned to certain categories — the species boundary is not just an ideological permission but a trained perceptual impairment.
 What genocide requires is the reclassification of the target group into a category where that impairment is already operative.
+The innocence perception explains why reclassification is sufficient: because what most people are operating through is not the pre-evaluative register, which would respond to visible need regardless of category, but the innocence perception, which is category-dependent.
+Block the category — reclassify the human as vermin — and the response that the innocence framework provided is withdrawn, because the framework was conditional on the classification, not on the need.

 Speciesism is where meritocratic reasoning operates most completely, which is precisely why it is where the work of unlearning it should start.
 If you can learn to recognize the circularity here — where social conditioning is deepest and the social consensus most uniform — you will find it far easier to recognize the same logic operating in every other domain.
 And if you cannot bring yourself to reject it here, you should ask what, exactly, you think you are rejecting elsewhere.